PART ONE: THE CHILD

 The pain was immediate and absolute.

 It wasn't like the other blows—those had been controlled, measured.
 This one was meant to hurt.
-The wooden blade struck the bones of Petro's hand with a crunch that he felt as much as heard, and agony exploded from his fingers all the way to his shoulder.
+The wooden blade struck the bones of his hand with a crunch that vibrated through his entire arm, and agony exploded from his fingers all the way to his shoulder.
 White light flashed across his vision.
 His lungs forgot how to breathe.

 The sword fell from his nerveless fingers and clattered to the ground.
-Petro clutched his ruined hand to his chest, tears pouring down his face, the pain so intense he couldn't think, couldn't move, couldn't do anything but scream and scream and scream.
+Clutching his ruined hand to his chest, tears pouring down his face, the pain so intense he couldn't think, couldn't move, couldn't do anything but scream.

 "Did you see his face?"